 Use-cases

-Software or standards development needs to be driven by specific scientific applications if solutions are to be pragmatic, useful, usable, and hence taken up by the community.
-The benefits of the system need to be demonstrated to potential users through concrete use cases.
+Development of both software tools and standard formats needs to be driven by specific scientific applications if the results are to be pragmatic, useful, usable, and hence taken up by the community.
+The benefits need to be demonstrated to potential users through concrete use-cases.
 Our investigation of the requirements for virtual experiments, and our tool development, are therefore grounded in several application areas.

-Our primary application area, also considered in [C2011a], is cardiac electrophysiology.
+Our primary application area, also considered in [3], is cardiac electrophysiology.
 It has several features making it well suited to our purposes.
-Firstly it is a well-developed field, with a variety of models of essentially the same system which may fruitfully be compared.
-This variety is also expressed through variations in modelling convention [C2011b], which provides challenges for applying a single experiment to multiple models.
-The post-processing required in typical electrophysiology experiments is also often complex, providing difficult requirements for language design. cGP provides demonstration of potential.
+Firstly it is a well-developed field, with a large variety of models, built using the same paradigm, and representing essentially the same system, which may be compared fruitfully.
+This variety is also expressed through variations in modelling convention (e.g. units, positive directions of flow) [4], which provide challenges for applying a single experiment to multiple models.
+The post-processing required in typical electrophysiology experiments is also often complex, providing difficult requirements for language design.

 Other areas are now starting to be considered, in order to ensure a wider applicability for our approach.
-These include immunology, synthetic biology, visual psychophysics and neuro coding.
-A particularly interesting case is discrete cell-based modelling within Chaste [P2009], where the model is encoded by an executable program, rather than in a markup language.
+These include the cell-cycle, immunology, synthetic biology, visual psychophysics and neuro coding.
+A particularly interesting case is discrete cell-based modelling within Chaste [7], where the model is encoded by an executable program, rather than in a markup language.
 This provides additional challenges in interfacing, but may yield a useful approach to bridging with legacy or unusual models.

-Virtual experiments
+Describing virtual experiments

 In defining virtual experiments there is a balance to be struck between a standardised language that is reasonably concise, and hence providing support in many tools is not too difficult, and allowing flexibility for researchers to represent new and varied kinds of experiments.
-The benefits of standard formats for exchange have been discussed often [e.g. C2010], but there is often also an overhead associated with their use [V2011].
+The benefits of standard formats for exchange have been discussed often [e.g. 2], but there is often also an overhead associated with their use [11].
 Working with the standards needs to be made easy for end users.
 We are considering several aspects in addressing this problem.

 Firstly, through examining the kinds of experiments required by our scientific applications, we are determining the minimal set of semantic constructs required in a “protocol language” that still allows the largest possible set of common experiments to be encoded.
-Note that we are not necessarily seeking to encode every possible experiment – unusual or especially complex cases may well be better expressed using general purpose programming languages and/or workflow systems.
+Note that we are not seeking to encode every possible experiment – unusual or especially complex cases may well be better expressed using general purpose programming languages and/or workflow systems.

 Secondly, we argue that there is great value in the protocol language supporting the definition of common generic components that may be parameterised, and hence instantiated for specific scenarios.
 A library of such components may then be built up, facilitating the creation of new experiment descriptions from these.
-For example, a common experiment type in cardiac electrophysiology is the voltage clamp, where a single ion channel in the cell membrane is isolated, a potential applied, and the current response analysed.
-This generic protocol is applied to different ion channels, with different input voltage traces – these would become inputs to a parameterised protocol.
+For example, a common experiment type in cardiac electrophysiology is the voltage clamp, where a potential is applied to the cell membrane, and the current response analysed.
+This generic protocol is used with different transmembrane currents and different applied voltage traces – these would become inputs to a parameterised protocol.
 Any voltage clamp experiment could then be specified quickly and easily.

-Related to this, we have recently added the concept of nested protocols to the prototype described in [C2011a].
-Here, one protocol may reference another as though it were a model, wrapping model pre-processing, simulation, and post-processing within an outer experiment.
-This supports uses such as a protocol performing a single pace of a myocyte being embedded within a dynamic steady-state simulation – the single pace is performed repeatedly until the state variable values at the end of each pace converge.
+Related to this, we have recently added the concept of nested protocols (a distinct concept from nested simulations [1]) to the prototype described in [3].
+In a nested protocol, one protocol may reference another as though it were a model, wrapping model pre-processing, simulation, and post-processing within an outer experiment.
+This supports uses such as a protocol performing a single pace of a myocyte being embedded within a dynamic steady-state simulation – the single pace is performed repeatedly until some post-processed quantities converge.